 Please note that some of our links are affiliate links, which means at no additional cost to you, we will earn a commission if you click through & make a purchase.
 Happy clicking!

-Canaan Valley Resort in Tucker County, West Virginia, is a gorgeous state park with meadows, valleys and the second largest inland wetland in the U.S. These areas combine to create beautiful, constantly-changing scenery on your hikes.
+Canaan Valley State Park and Resort in Tucker County, West Virginia, is a gorgeous area with meadows, valleys, and the second largest inland wetland in the United States.
+These different environments combine to create beautiful, constantly-changing scenery on your hikes.
 One minute you are in a tall evergreen forest with small pools to the left & right, and the next, you are on a rocky, sandy plain surrounded by low brush.

-The Dolly Sods Wilderness is just a few miles from the park in the nearby Monongahela National Forest and is the highest plateau east of the Mississippi River.
+In addition to the hiking in the state park, Dolly Sods Wilderness is just a few miles away in nearby Monongahela National Forest and is the highest plateau east of the Mississippi River.
 At just over 17,o00 acres, it contains around 45 miles of hiking trails, including Breathed Mountain and Blackbird Knob.

 Canaan Valley is the site of the first commercial ski resort in West Virginia, and also boasts being the 500th National Wildlife Refuge in the country.

 The state park opened in 1963 as an extensive recreation area and is one of the largest in West Virginia.

 Dolly Sods area was home to an aggressive logging industry.
 So aggressive, in fact, that it created fire problems.
 The forest removal resulted in several feet of dry needles & leftover branches that were quick to spark into disastrous flames once the overhead cover of the trees was removed.

 Once that problem was taken care of, the Monongahela National Forest was officially established in 1920.
 The Army later used it as training site for troops headed off to World War II.

 With the help of the Nature Conservancy, the Dolly Sods Wilderness became a nationally designated wildlife area in 1975.